Understand how to support your business and workforce through this global health emergency

 Employers imposing future temporary travel restrictions

-Employers could impose a temporary policy advising employees in advance not to travel to countries on certain lists.
+Employers could impose a temporary policy advising employees in advance not to travel to countries on the red list.
 However, enforcing this by dictating what an employee can do with their leisure time will not be a lawful and reasonable instruction from an employer in all situations.
 The employer can argue that they have a duty to take care of other staff which justifies the restriction.
-However, the employee may be going to a relatively safe destination or the country may not have been on a high risk list when it was booked.
+However, the employee may be going to a relatively safe region within the country, or the country may not have been on a high risk list when it was booked.

 Employers who ban future private travel, even temporarily, may disproportionately affect certain groups and this could be indirect race discrimination.
 However, employers may decide that their duty to protect other staff is worth taking the risk of a potential discrimination claim.
 Employers can defend indirect (but not direct) discrimination claims using the ‘proportionate means of achieving a legitimate aim’ defence.
 The fairness of a travel ban for employees depends on the length, destination, the level of risk, the employee’s reason for wishing to travel, when the quarantine for that country was imposed and the overall situation at the time.
 An absolute ban may not be reasonable if the only downside is the employee having to self-isolate after returning.

 If employers target certain staff specifically and request them not to travel or come to work this could lead to direct race discrimination claims.
 Any request to avoid travel and not attend work should apply to all staff regardless of nationality or ethnicity and be linked to potential exposure to the virus not racial origins.

 Q: If we have allowed employees to carry over annual leave from 2020 can we ask them to use it by a particular date?